amcardle/DocsRef/docs/Paediatrics/Law.md

 Note that the MHA regulates treatment of physical health problems only to the extent that such treatment is part of, or ancillary to, treatment for mental disorder. ie treating drug over-dose is permitted, but not an unrelated condition

 A patient on section 17 leave can be recalled at any time by the responsible clinician.
 The patient may also be given 'leave to reside in other hospitals' and can be kept in custody at that hospital

+Treatment requires a second opinion, except for urgent treatment to prevent serious deterioration or alleviate serious suffering, or to prevent the patient from becoming violent and endangering themselves or others
 ## Sources
 - Oxford Handbook of Paediatrics, 2nd edition
 - Oxford Handbook of Clinical Specialties